Prototype definition guide

 Import is a way to specify service settings and versions for a cluster or service to be able to receive them from other clusters.

-To use the config parts exported from other cluster, you should use the import statement in your cluster.
+To use the config parts exported from another cluster, use the import statement in your cluster.
 You should specify the name and acceptable versions of an exported cluster (or a service in a cluster):

 ---